 So you have to take this into consideration when matching a yarn with the pattern that you want to use.
 This was not the case with Sugar Maple, while I was careful to design a pattern that would work well with this color and yarn; I was able to use a lacey design that did stand out beautifully.
+So check out this Cherry Tree Hill Yarn Review.
 I was also impressed with the way the colors when changing softly blended into another.
 Great examples can be seen in this 2009 video:

 Each color was brief enough to produce a nice random speckled effect rather than splotches of color (some refer to this as pooling) here and there.